 Main findings: During the interviews 4 key themes were identified by the different stakeholder groups.
 The preliminary findings were presented and discussed in workshops with the stakeholders present at the National Conference on Mental Health.
 Across the board there is consensus on a community-based approach, strengthening the referral system and linking the social domain to the health domain, improving the quality-of-service, reform of financial and legal systems, closer collaboration between stakeholders (formalized), and more emphasis on early detection, prevention and promotion.
 The suggestion to structure a workgroup with mental health experts to jointly work out prevention and promotion programs and campaigns chaired by the Ministry of VSA is taken up in the project activities as a result of the outcome of the workshops.
+The kick-off session of the workgroup prevention and promotion took place on October 30th, 2023.

 The table below describes the overview of stakeholders that were consulted during the capacity needs assessment and the main findings.
-Feedback provided will be the basis for the final report.
+The final report was presented January 2023. .